-Using The Power of Habit to increase Salesforce Adoption // Management Consulting // Dec 06 2016
+Using The Power of Habit to Increase Salesforce Adoption

 So, what can you do to ensure a successful adoption?
 Try using the methods taught in Charles Duhigg’s The Power of Habit.
 If you haven’t read the book, you can watch this quick TEDx Talk (The Power of Habit: Charles Duhigg at TEDxTeachersCollege).